-115 We aim to link the results of the cosmogenic nuclide analysis to the observations on the bedrock fabric, and we employ a frost cracking efficiency model to explore a potential dependency of denudation on bedrock and climate conditions.
+We aim to link the results of the cosmogenic nuclide analysis to the observations on the bedrock fabric, and we employ a frost cracking efficiency model to explore a potential dependency of denudation on bedrock and climate conditions.
 The range of methods thus includes field work to map the bedrock fabric and to determine the spacing between fractures and joints.
-We additionally compiled temperature data and combined these into a modeling framework on frost cracking processes where the model outputs will be constrained by previously published 36Cl-based denudation rates for the Eiger north and south faces.
+We complemented the Mair et al. (2019) denudation rate estimates with additional cosmogenic data but analyzed the bedrock for in situ 10Be instead because the bedrock at EW-01 is a siliceous limestone and thus contains sufficient quartz minerals.
+We present all methodological details and the results for site EW-01 in Appendix A since we employed an approach similar to Mair et al. (2019).
+We additionally compiled temperature data and combined these into a modeling framework on frost cracking processes, where the model outputs will be constrained by previously published 36Cl-based denudation rates on the Eiger north and south faces.